Monitor your credit and protect your identity

 How credit checks affect your score

-There are different types of credit checks, and not all impact your score.
+There are different types of credit checks, and not all impact your score—it depends on whether they're considered a hard or soft inquiry.
 While so-called “soft inquiries” don't affect your score, “hard inquiries” can lower your credit score temporarily.

 An image showing the differences between soft and hard credit checks.